 With their flat bodies and their gills shaped like wings, rays are the “birds” of the sea.
-Dozens of species populate the world’s seas.
+Dozens of species populate the world’s seas and oceans.
 The biggest of them, the manta ray, is completely harmless and can have a span of up to 9 meters.
 Snorkelers can observe these majestic fish in many different places in the world, and sometimes very close up.
-Check out our top 9 snorkeling spots to swim with rays.
+Check out our top 10 snorkeling spots to swim with rays!

 Shark Ray Alley is well named: a non-stop procession of southern stingrays and nurse sharks awaits you at the most popular spot in Belize.
 You can also find stingrays and eagle rays at Hol Chan Cut.
 If you’re staying in Caye Caulker, you might like to know that this small island also has its very own Shark Ray Alley, which is less busy.

-The small port of the Félicité Island, in the Seychelles, is an appreciated refuge by the spotted eagle rays, which are always there, by 12 to 20 feet deep.
-Waters which surround la Digue and its dependences are amongst the best of Indian Ocean to observe spotted eagle rays.
-If you are in la Digue and if you don’t take the tour to Félicité, you can try your luck at Anse Sévère or Anse Patate.
+The channel of Félicité Island, in Seychelles, is a refuge for spotted eagle rays, which are always found there.
+Waters that surround La Digue and its neighboring islets are amongst the best in the Indian Ocean to see spotted eagle rays.
+If you are in La Digue and if you don’t take the tour to Félicité, you can try your luck at Anse Sévère or Anse Patate.

 When you arrive by kayak in Sharks Sandbank, you first see the fins of the blacktip reef sharks breaking through the surface of the water.
-But underwater, you can spot many stingrays too!
-Stingrays are also numerous and friendly in Motus Fareone & Tiahura, located only a few hundred meters from Sharks Sandbank.
+But underwater, you can spot many pink whiprays too!
+Stingrays are also numerous and friendly in Motu Fareone, located only a few hundred meters from the Sharks Sandbank.

 The snorkeling tour to Stingray City is the most popular in the Cayman Islands.
-Here you can swim and interact with southern stingrays, which will come into your arms in their quest for food.
-It is a quite “commercial” spot, but this is still a great chance to encounter southern stingrays.
+Here you can swim and interact with southern and roughtail stingrays, which will even come to your arms, searching for food.
+Rays feeding is controversial, but this spot is still a great chance to encounter stingrays.